Table Rock Lake duck boat accident: Accident

 The accident occurred shortly after 7 p.m.
 Central Daylight Time on July 19, 2018, as a line of severe thunderstorms approached the Branson area.
 Approximately an hour before the accident, the National Weather Service had issued a severe thunderstorm warning for areas around the lake.
 It is unknown whether the two crew members aboard the vessel were aware of the warning or what action they attempted to take.
 The National Weather Service reports that winds in the area at the time were over 60 mph, and the storm over the lake was moving very quickly and causing three-foot (one-meter) waves on the lake.
+In the after incident report issued by the National Weather Service, they reported the severe thunderstorms were part of a significant derecho event, which had also spawned several tornadoes.

 The vessel was a refurbished DUKW built in 1944 and extended to hold more people, a design known as a "stretch duck".
-The first 911 call was received at 7:09pm as the boat was already going under the water, according to the local sheriff.
+The first 911 call was received at 7:09 p.m.
+CDT as the boat was already going under the water, according to the local sheriff.
 Local officials reported the following morning that all passengers and crew aboard the vessel had been accounted for and confirmed a total of 17 deaths.
-The ages of those who died in the accident ranged from 1 to 70 years old, and nine were members of a single family visiting from Indianapolis.
+The ages of those who died in the accident ranged from 1 to 70 years old; nine were members of a single family visiting from Indianapolis.
 None of the passengers or crew were wearing a life jacket when the boat sank.